A 'fat hyperplane section' weak Lefschetz (in arbitrary characteristic), and Barth-type theorems: Introduction

 We will say that a variety has dimension $m$ only in the case when it is equidimensional of dimension $m$.
 We will say that a morphism of varieties has relative dimension $\le e$ if the dimension of all of its fibres is $\le e$.

-We will call a equidimensional variety a local set-theoretic complete intersection (or just an LSTCI) if it possesses a Zariski cover each of whose components is isomorphic to an open subvariety of a set-theoretic complete intersection in $\p^N$ (for some $N\ge 0$).
+We will call a equidimensional variety $V$ locally a set-theoretic complete intersection (or just an LSTCI) if it possesses a Zariski cover each of whose components is isomorphic to an open subvariety of a set-theoretic complete intersection in $\p^N$ (for some $N\ge 0$).
+This is certainly equivalent to the existence of a Zariski cover each of whose components is isomorphic to a subvariety of $\p^N$ (or of $\af^N$) whose closure is defined by $N-d$ equations, where $d$ is the dimension of $V$ (cf. \cite{lyubez}).

 Throughout the paper we will be interested in \'etale cohomology with $\z/l^n\z(r)$-coefficients, where $l$ is a prime $\neq p$, $n>0$, and $r\in \z$.
-One can assume $l,n$ to be fixed; alternatively, our results for the case of an arbitrary $n$ can be easily reduced to the case $n=1$.
-Besides, the case $r=0$ is already interesting enough (and is equivalent to the general case if $K$ is an algebraically closed), though one may also consider cohomology with coefficients in arbitrary $l$-torsion locally constant \'etale sheaves (cf. Remark \ref{rara}(\ref{i1})).
+One can assume $l,n$ to be fixed; besides, the case $r=0$ is already interesting enough (and is equivalent to the general case if $K$ is an algebraically closed).
+Moreover, one may also consider cohomology with coefficients in arbitrary $l$-torsion locally constant \'etale sheaves (cf. Remark \ref{rara}(\ref{i1})).

 Below we will consider a morphism $s_X:X'\to X$ and a closed embedding $\gi:Z\to X$; in the introduction and in the abstract we took $X=\p^N$, $Z=\p^{N-b}$, and wrote $s$ instead of $s_X$.
-Besides, following \cite{bbd} we will always omit $R$ in $Rf_*,\ Rf_!,\ Rf^*$ and $Rf^!$ (for $f$ being a finite type morphism of varieties); also, we will ignore the difference between cohomology (of sheaves) and hypercohomology (of complexes of sheaves). $t$ will denote the (self-dual) perverse $t$-structure for $\ds(-)$; see below.
+Besides, following \cite{bbd} we will always omit $R$ in $Rf_*,\ Rf_!,\ Rf^*$, and $Rf^!$ (for $f$ being a finite type morphism of varieties); also, we will ignore the difference between cohomology (of sheaves) and hypercohomology (of complexes of sheaves). $t$ will denote the (self-dual) perverse $t$-structure for $\ds(-)$; see below.

 $\ds(Y)$ will denote the derived category of complexes of \'etale $\znz$-module sheaves over a variety $Y$ with constructible cohomology.
 We will introduce some (more) notation for these categories in Proposition \ref{pds}.